Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch released its latest postcode level ATO data for financial year 2023.
-In Eumundi, the median income among taxpayers was $49,935 and the average was $67,096.
-These figures are close to national averages.
-Compared to Rest of Qld's median of $53,146 and average of $66,593.
-Based on a 9.91% growth in wages since financial year 2023, estimated incomes for September 2025 would be approximately $54,884 (median) and $73,745 (average).
-According to Census 2021 income data, household income ranks at the 63rd percentile ($1,967 weekly), while personal income is at the 45th percentile.
-Income analysis shows that 31.7% of Eumundi residents earn between $1,500 and $2,999 (913 individuals), which aligns with broader regional trends.
-After housing costs, 85.8% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 7th decile.
+In AreaSearch's latest postcode level ATO data released for financial year 2023, Eumundi's median income among taxpayers is $49,935.
+The average income in the suburb is $67,096.
+These figures are comparable to national averages.
+In Queensland excluding Brisbane (Rest of Qld), the median income is $53,146 and the average is $66,593.
+Based on Wage Price Index growth from financial year 2023 to September 2025, estimated incomes would be approximately $54,884 (median) and $73,745 (average).
+According to Census 2021 income data, Eumundi's household income ranks at the 63rd percentile ($1,967 weekly), while personal income sits at the 45th percentile.
+Income analysis shows that 31.7% of individuals in Eumundi earn between $1,500 and $2,999 per week (915 individuals).
+This is consistent with broader trends across the surrounding region where 31.7% fall into the same income category.
+After housing expenses, 85.8% of income remains for other expenses in Eumundi.
+The suburb's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income